milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

 What information we collect about you and why

-Shopify collects the following personal information about you when you use one of our apps:
+Shopify collects the following personal information about you when you use one of our apps.
+We process your personal data in order to perform our contract with you or because it is in our legitimate interests to maintain our business relationship, prevent risk and fraud, provide effective services to you, improve our products and services, and to be responsive to you.
+In some cases, we only process your personal information with your consent.

 What we collect	How we use it